lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go wrong: take aways
+# what can go wrong: take aways

 - no one mistypes anything ever, so it's fine
 - no one misunderstands myriad & complex install locations, so it's fine too